 After experimenting with these three options, you’ll choose one and create your website.

-Part of the process includes writing a proposal in which you describe your plans for the site.
+Write a proposal in memo format in which you describe plans for the site.
 Use the following sections to organize your information:

 - Purpose: identify the most important goals that you want your site to accomplish.

 - Audience: identify the primary audience for your site, and describe their most important interests and needs.

 - Content: list the samples of your work that you’ll include at your site and indicate how you’ll organize this content

 - Design & Coding: discuss the design–the look & feel–of your site, and how the design will support the site’s purpose and appeal to its audience.
 Are you leaning toward using an HTML/CSS template or a WordPress theme?

 Working individually or collaboratively, create a multimedia project that would be appropriate for you to include in your professional website.
 This project should give you a chance to explore in greater detail a topic or a technology that interests you and that is relevant for your professional development.
 Through this project, you can showcase your knowledge and skills in an area that will help you advance your career.

 Here are some project ideas; we will brainstorm and discuss other ideas in class.

 - Create a website for a business or organization or revise an existing site.